Your cart is currently empty!

 When and where are classes held?

-During the summer, classes meet twice weekly at varying times, and during the school year, after-school sessions are held.
-High school students meet twice a week, middle school students once a week, with optional open lab time on Saturdays.
+In the summer, classes meet twice a week at varying times.
+During the school year, high school students meet twice a week after school, middle school students meet once a week, and optional open lab time is available on Saturdays.
 College success workshops for high schoolers take place on weeknights and Saturdays.
-All classes are held at the Bronx Documentary Center’s Annex at 364 151st Street, Bronx, NY.

 Do I need to have photography experience?